Tochemey/goakt/discovery/mdns/README.md

 | Cross-subnet      | No (mDNS is link-local)  |
 | Loopback (tests)  | May work on some systems |

-Uses zeroconf (github.com/grandcat/zeroconf). mDNS is typically link-local.
+Uses github.com/hashicorp/mdns. mDNS is typically link-local.

 ---